PhD, University of Chicago, 1996

 MPH, University of California, Berkeley, 1990

 For the past 35 years Dr. Bethell has built her work and career around an intentional goal to catalyze health care and public health transformation at the policy, systems and practice levels.
 This has been driven by an unwavering focus on advancing a whole-person, whole-family and whole-community model of care that engages patients and the public, is transparent, continuously learning and collaborative.
 Dr. Bethell has been a national leader in the development of policy, practice and research applications of population health and systems performance measurement and family and community centered improvement methods.
-As founding director of the Child and Adolescent Health Measurement Initiative (CAHMI) and the National Data Resource Center for Child and Adolescent Health (www.childhealthdata.org), a project supported through HRSA’s Maternal and Child Health Bureau, she has initiated and led the collaborative development, validation and national, state and local implementation and IT based public reporting of child, family and community health and health systems performance measurement tools
+As founding director of the Child and Adolescent Health Measurement Initiative (CAHMI) and the National Data Resource Center for Child and Adolescent Health (www.childhealthdata.org), a project supported through HRSA’s Maternal and Child Health Bureau, she has initiated and led the collaborative development, validation and national, state and local implementation and IT based public reporting of child, family and community health and health systems performance measurement tools.

 Dr. Bethell’s special focus is on assessing and building knowledge related to positive health development, social and emotional well-being and family and community health.
 She does this by not only leading the National Data Resource Center for Child and Adolescent Health, but also through efforts to develop, test and disseminate family-driven quality measurement and improvement tools such as the Well Visit Planner and Promoting Healthy Development Survey, two components of CAHMI’s Cycle of Engagement tools.
 She also advocates for policy reform and is currently advocating for trauma screening and trauma informed practices in multiple states (e.g. her work with Proposition 64 in California).
 Dr. Bethell is passionate about enabling data-driven partnerships and translating the new brain sciences, mindfulness and other mind-body methods to transform health and related services, with a focus on promoting self and community led healing, addressing childhood trauma, promoting positive health and advancing High Reliability Organizations.
 She earned an MBA and MPH from the University of California, Berkeley and a PhD in public policy from the University of Chicago.